 You will be qualified to work as a pathology collector in the private and public health sector, such as medical centres, hospitals and pathology collection centres.

 Questioning, practical demonstration, assignments/essays, role plays, simulation and practical placement.
 Please note it is a compulsory requirement of the course to undertake 35 hours of practical placement and to perform at least 20 ‘live bleeds’ (undertaken during class and on placement).
 The course will not be suitable for people who cannot perform blood collection.

 Recognition of Prior Learning (RPL)

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.

-For any additional information on the Certificate III in Pathology Collection, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.
+For any additional information on our Certificate III in Pathology Collection, please contact an Education and Careers Advisor (ECA) on 03 9269 8400, or send an email.

 CampusesGREENSBOROUGH, PRESTON, PRAHRAN

 four (4) days per week, plus 35 hours (one week) of placement (compulsory)